tlmanz/godav/README.md

   - Automatic checkpoint saving and loading
   - Resume from interruptions or failures
   - Graceful handling of network disconnections
+	- Multi-session coordination via UploadManager (pause/resume all or individual sessions)

 ## Installation